openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 get by ``POD2``.

-The Tricircle plugin detects that the network includes more than one segment network, calls L2GW driver to start async job for cross pod networking for ``Net1``.
+The Tricircle plugin detects that the network includes more than one segment network, calls L2GW driver to start async job for cross Neutron networking for ``Net1``.
 The L2GW driver will create L2GW1 in ``POD1`` and L2GW2 in ``POD2``.
 In ``POD1``, L2GW1 will connect the local ``Net1`` and create L2GW remote connection to L2GW2, then populate the information of MAC/IP which resides in L2GW1.
 In